IT22089304/Skillaura/README.md

 ---

-💡 Tip: SkillAura is designed to be modular.
+💡 Tip: Skillora is designed to be modular.
 You can extend it into a full LMS (Learning Management System), mentorship platform, or even gamified education app!